deeppavlov/DeepPavlov/deeppavlov/skills/go_bot/README.md

       * `valid` — validation dialog turns in the same format
       * `test` — test dialog turns in the same format

-#TODO: change str `act` to a list `acts`
+#TODO: change str `act` to a list of `acts`

 3. Use your own dataset and dataset reader (**if 2. doesn't work for you**):
     * your `YourDataset.iter()` class method output should match the input format for [`HybridCodeNetworkBot.train()`](go_bot.py).

 ## Comparison
-As far as out dataset is a modified version of official DSTC2-dataset [[2]](#references), resulting metrics can't be compared with model evaluations on the original dataset.
+As far as our dataset is a modified version of official DSTC2-dataset [[2]](#references), resulting metrics can't be compared with evaluations on the original dataset.

 But comparisons for bot model modifications trained on out DSTC2-dataset are presented: